B1nguy1/B1nguy1.github.io/index.markdown

 ### Background

-San Francisco is one of the destination in the US that is popular for tourisms.
+San Francisco is one of the destination in the US that is popular among tourisms.
 The city offers many attractions and is known for its diverse culture.
 Golden Gate Bridge as you might heard about or Alcatraz Island is one of the reason to why one should visit San Francisco.
 Unfortunately, like other cities in the US, some tourisms might wonder if San Francisco is a safe city.
 As a tourist, one wants to feel safe when walking in the streets.
 For that reason, I want to use the collected data of reported crimes of San Francisco to find out if San Francisco is a safe city to visit.
 Crime types that are common against tourists might be property robbery and larceny/theft.

 ### Analysis of SF Data